 Rainscaping Small Grants Program

-For the third consecutive year, Metropolitan St. Louis Sewer District’s Project Clear offered up to $3,000 to homeowners and organizations looking to make rainscaping part of their property’s landscaping.
+For the fourth consecutive year, Metropolitan St. Louis Sewer District’s Project Clear offered up to $3,000 to homeowners and organizations looking to make rainscaping part of their property’s landscaping.

 The Rainscaping Small Grant Program encourages the use of simple techniques to reduce the overall impact of stormwater.
 Rain gardens, bioretention cells, pervious pavement, and green roofs are all features that can slow down and soak up rainwater before it gets to the sewer system.
 Naturally reclaiming the stormwater by using rainscaping techniques can improve curb appeal, increase property values, reduce sewer overflows, minimize basement backups, and attract birds and butterflies.